 5% of qualified wages paid to Illinois residents who are qualified ex-offenders in their first year of employment.
-Exoffenders who were convicted of some serious crimes are not eligible.
-Persons hired must have served time in an Illinois adult correctional center and be hired by the employer within 1 year after release.
-Total credit may not exceed \$600 per ex-offender.
+Exoffenders who were convicted of a crime that would require registration as a sex offender are not eligible.
+Persons hired must have served time in an Illinois adult correctional center and be hired by the employer within 3 years after release.
+Total credit may not exceed \$1,500 per ex-offender.
 Carryforward: 5 years.